-§ 172.025.
-VARIANCES.
+§ 172.025. § 169.009 VARIANCES.

-- (A) Purpose.
-The City Council shall hear petitions for variances from the terms of the Land Development Code, as will not be contrary to the public interest where, owing to special conditions, the enforcement of the provisions of the City's land development regulations would result in unnecessary hardship.
+(A) Purpose.
+The City Council shall hear petitions for variances from the terms of the Land Development Code delineated in §§ 170.114, 170.142, and Chapters 178 and 185, as will not be contrary to the public interest where, owing to special conditions, the enforcement of the provisions of the City's land development regulations would result in unnecessary hardship.
 A hardship generally occurs when the physical characteristics of a property are such that it cannot be used for any purpose permitted by the Land Development Code.
 A hardship may be created by the surroundings, shape, or topographical conditions particular to that specific property.
 However, the hardship cannot be self-imposed, or the result of the property owner's own action.
-The establishment or expansion of a use otherwise prohibited shall not be allowed by variance, nor shall a variance be granted because of the presence of nonconformities in the zoning district or uses in an adjoining zoning district. - (B) Variance submittal requirements.
+The establishment or expansion of a use otherwise prohibited shall not be allowed by variance, nor shall a variance be granted because of the presence of nonconformities in the zoning district or uses in an adjoining zoning district.
+[COMBINED EXISTING LANGUAGE WITH LANGUAGE FROM VARIANCE DEFINITION]

+- (B) Variance submittal requirements.
 The application for variance approval shall be accompanied by the following: - (1) Boundary survey; - (2) A site plan depicting existing and proposed development and highlighting the requested variance. - (a) An application, on a form provided by the City, completed and signed by the applicant and the owner or owner's agent, or contract purchaser with the owner's written consent. - (b) A disclosure statement by the parties with at least five percent interest in the subject property/project signed by the applicant and notarized.
-The applicant, owner or owner's agent, or contract purchaser with the owner's written consent, shall keep all information current during the processing of the application. - (c) The particular provision of the LDRs which prevents the proposed construction on the property.

-- (d) The existing zoning of the property, including any previously approved conditions or modifications. - (e) The special circumstances, conditions, or characteristics of the land, building or structure that prevent the use of the land in compliance with the terms of this ordinance. - (f) The particular hardship which would result if the specified provisions of the ordinance were to be applied to the subject property. - (g) The extent to which it would be necessary to vary the provisions of this ordinance to permit the proposed construction on, or use of, the property. - (h) A written response to the variance review criteria.
+The applicant, owner or owner's agent, or contract purchaser with the owner's written consent, shall keep all information current during the processing of the application. - (c) The particular provision of the LDRs which prevents the proposed construction on the property. - (d) The existing zoning of the property, including any previously approved conditions or modifications. - (e) The special circumstances, conditions, or characteristics of the land, building or structure that prevent the use of the land in compliance with the terms of this ordinance. - (f) The particular hardship which would result if the specified provisions of the ordinance were to be applied to the subject property. - (g) The extent to which it would be necessary to vary the provisions of this ordinance to permit the proposed construction on, or use of, the property. - (h) A written response to the variance review criteria.

-(C) Procedures.
+(C) (B)-Procedures.